First Baptist On Mission

 First Baptist Church is a mission-minded church.
 We take seriously the call to the follow Jesus.
 Mission is not an isolated project or event for us, but a mandate for how we live our lives daily and who we are to be.
 As a church family, it is our mission to cultivate and equip the calling of others through the engagement with what God is doing in the lives of others and the world.
 For that reason, we are constantly seeking new ways to push for engagement, whether locally or globally.

-For more detailed information, click on the subheadings below and/or check out our latest Missions 1st Newsletter.
-Also, follow us on Facebook at the link below for daily ways to plug into or pray for FBC missions!
-Come serve with us!
+For more detailed information, click on the subheadings below and/or check out our latest Missions Newsletter, but more importantly, come serve with us!

 IN OUR LOCAL NEIGHBORHOOD